Guidelines: problems aplenty

 This is abhorrent ‘medical fascism’ and good doctors should have no truck with it, but some will lose their jobs because they try to stand up to it.

 The very existence and prominence of guidelines magnifies this authoritarianism because guidelines provide a deceptive aura of authority and certainty.
 This is mediated by a fundamentally flawed system of narrowly focussed ‘pseudo-evidence’ (sponsored clinical trials and their associated methodological flaws) digested via the non-scientific medium of the statistical procedure that agrandifies itself with the epithet ‘meta-analysis’.
-Armoured with this false shield, our shining-medical-knights sally forth to do battle with mythical disease-dragons — many have shunned DSM, and the disease-mongering that has accompanied it (89-91).
+Armoured with this false shield, our shining-medical-knights sally forth to do battle with mythical disease-dragons — fortunately some have shunned DSM, and the disease-mongering that has accompanied it [20, 21, 26].

 I referred above to the fact that this was an immense and complex topic.
 I must indicate what I mean by ‘mythical disease-dragons’.
 Many informed commentators have noted how the internationally influential American Psychiatric Association manual, called DSM, has over the last few decades served to expand the definition of mental illness to encompass a very substantial proportion of the population, thus legitimising and enabling the ‘medicalisation’ and insurance-remunerated administration of drugs to vast numbers of people (for instance, I think recent figures indicate something like 10% of all American children are on medication for ADHD).